elvengard-mmo/elvengard_network/guides/introduction/endpoint.md

 Here's what each configuration option does:

   - `adapter`: selects the module responsible for the listener lifecycle.
+This option is required.
   - `adapter_options`: provides server-specific options to the selected adapter.
   - `ip`: specifies the local address on which the listener accepts connections.
   - `listener_name`: specifies a unique name for the listener.